-Our products and our operations are subject to extensive regulation by the U.S. Food and Drug Administration ("FDA") and other federal and state authorities in the United States, and if we begin offering our products outside the United States, comparable authorities in foreign jurisdictions.
+Our products and our operations are subject to extensive regulation by the U.S. Food and Drug Administration ("FDA") and other federal and state authorities in the United States, including the U.S. Department of Justice and the U.S. Department of Health and Human Services Office of Inspector General and, if we begin offering our products outside the United States, comparable authorities in foreign jurisdictions.
 Our products are subject to regulation as medical devices in the United States under the Federal Food, Drug, and Cosmetic Act ("FDCA") as implemented and enforced by the FDA.